 According to the Centers for Disease Control and Prevention, asthma affects 4–12 percent of women in their childbearing years.
+Bronchial asthma is considered the most common chronic disease in pregnancy, complicating 4% to 8% of pregnancies.
 Most methods for controlling asthma are not harmful to your developing baby, and your baby will develop better if you are breathing easily.

 Tell all your doctors that you have asthma.
 And if you’re pregnant or planning a pregnancy, talk with your allergist.
 Allergists are specially trained to help you take control of your asthma, so you can live the life you want – including becoming pregnant.
 A close partnership with your allergist is the secret to well-managed asthma.

 Don’t let allergies or asthma hold you back from the things you love.

 There is no significant risk to you or your unborn child if your asthma is well controlled, but uncontrolled asthma can cause serious complications.
 For you, the mother, these complications include high blood pressure, toxemia, premature delivery and, rarely, death.
 For your baby, complications include increased risk of stillbirth.